OpenBookPublishers/image-manager/doc/using-image-manager.md

 * move the image to a position earlier in the chapter - click on the down button
 * edit the image metadata - click on the pen icon

+BUG: There is a known problem with chapters: the system periodically resets to focus on the first chapter.

 Initialisation
 --------------